shunpei1130/dai/README.md

-# 大富豪アプリ (Daifugo Game)
+# チンチロアプリ (Chinchiro Game)

-This repository contains a simple web-based card game written in HTML and JavaScript with a Node.js backend.
-The game simulates "大富豪" (Daifugo or President) for up to four players and allows human and CPU players to play together.
+This repository contains a simple web-based dice game written in HTML and JavaScript with a Node.js backend.
+The game simulates "チンチロ" (Chinchirorin) where a player rolls three dice and the combination determines the outcome.

 ## Features

-- **Front‑end**: `index.html` implements the game board and logic entirely in the browser.
-The game supports human players and CPU-controlled opponents, turn management, and rules such as 8-cut and suit binding.
+- **Front‑end**: `public/index.html` implements the game board in the browser and uses `public/chinchiro.js` for dice rolling and evaluation.
-- **Back‑end**: `server.js` uses Express and Socket.IO to deliver the client files and relay basic game events between connected clients.
+- **Back‑end**: `server.js` uses Express to deliver the client files.
-- **Test**: `test/basic.test.js` includes a small example test using the Node.js `test` module.
+- **Test**: `test/basic.test.js` includes example tests for the dice evaluation logic using the Node.js `test` module.

 ## Getting Started